zruncho3d/tri-zero/Mods/hbo/ServoKlicky/README.md

 ## 14.02.23

 - multiple minor updates to get the servo movfe more freely
-- CAD und STL^s updated
+- CAD und STL's updated
 - Firware folder and sample configs added